AkshatGupta-30/Chit-Chat-Pro--Flutter/README.md

 ----

 ## Installation
-Follow these steps to install and run Sonicity on your system.
+Follow these steps to install and run Chit Chat Pro on your system.

 ### Prerequisites
 Before you begin, ensure you have the following dependencies and tools installed: